-Indian Spice Exports to Benefit from US Tariff Exemption on Certain Agri Products
+Indian Spice Exports To Benefit From US Tariff Exemption On Certain Agri Products

+These products will be subjected to Most-Favoured Nation (MFN) tariffs of the source countries.
+These products include, coffee and tea, tropical fruits and fruit juices, cocoa and spices, bananas, oranges, and tomatoes, beef and certain fertilizers

-Chennai: The US has exempted exports of $50 billion worth agricultural products that are not produced in the country, from reciprocal tariffs.
-India’s share in these products that includes spices, is just $548 million.
+Chennai: Indian spices exports got some relief from reciprocal tariffs as the US has exempted exports of $50 billion worth agricultural products that are not produced in the country from the tariffs.

 These products will be subjected to Most-Favoured Nation (MFN) tariffs of the source countries.
 These products include, coffee and tea, tropical fruits and fruit juices, cocoa and spices, bananas, oranges, and tomatoes, beef and certain fertilizers.